zuiko21/minimOS/architecture.md

 This way, once the ISR determines the source of interruption as `BRK`, it just has to do `JMP ($FFF6)` and the firmware's handler will issue the routine and, if suitable, will restore the state and resume the execution.

+In order to prevent a crash early on the startup process, some basic interrupt handlers should be installed by the firmware itsel, before the kernel installs the definitive ones.
+Typically the firmware will install a **panic handler** for BRK and a mere **interrupt enable** for NMI, while the IRQ vector will just point to RTI (perhaps reusing the aforementioned NMI routine.

 ## Device Drivers (0.6 version)